dangi100nu/JavaScript/JS-Concept/recurring.md

 console.log(fibonacci(10))
 ```

+**important:**
-**important** The Fibonacci series is a sequence of numbers where each number is the sum of the two preceding ones, usually starting with 0 and 1.
+> The Fibonacci series is a sequence of numbers where each number is the sum of the two preceding ones, usually starting with 0 and 1.
 The sequence begins as follows:
+>
 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...

 Definition and Formula
 The Fibonacci sequence is defined recursively as:
 F(0)=0
 F(1)=1
 F(n)=F(n-1) + F(n-2) for n>1

 This means that the nth Fibonacci number 𝐹(𝑛) is the sum of the (n-1)th and (n-2)th Fibonacci numbers.